saifk00/obsidian-vault/Wiki/chisel.md

 Chisel is a Scala-based tool that compiles classes to [[FIRRTL]], usually output in a `.fir` file.
 This `.fir` file can then be passed to [[CIRCT]]'s FIRRTL compiler and parsed into the `circt.firrtl` dialect, then lowered to [[system-verilog]].

+There are two ways to get from Chisel code to RTL.
+The old way is often referred to as the 'Native FIRRTL compiler,' or the 'scala FIRRTL compiler'.
+This is vestigal in the `chisel.firrtl` namespace.

+You will often hear that the CIRCT FIRRTL compiler is a 'drop-in replacement' for the native FIRRTL compiler.
+Essentially, FIRRTL's main industry driver is [[si-five]], who is also behind the CIRCT FIRRTL compiler which is going to replace the native Chisel compiler.
+That is, in the future Chisel will only generate `.fir` and hand the rest off to CIRCT.